 - Use relative dates, e.g. THIS WEEK, TODAY, NEXT MONTH.
 This avoids the inefficiency of a large unbounded time interval, while also ensuring that you don’t

 need to constantly update filters manually for reports covering recurring periods

 - Consider which fields you want to display.
 We’ve all seen reports with way too many fields on display, with data that is just nice to know or even irrelevant to the task at hand.
 Be very strict about what data needs to appear on what report and try to keep it to the minimum level of fields possible

-If you’d like a longer list of ways to have more efficient and effective reports then click the link to our documentation which suggests several other ways to optimize your org performance.
+If you’d like more details on how to have more efficient and effective reports then you can download our report on common issues with Salesforce configuration which suggests several other ways to optimize your org performance.